Enrollment: By Donation

 We love supporting new and young farmers to grow!
 To make How to Start Farming more affordable we are offering a sliding scale payment, which means that you are able to select how much you pay to participate.

-If you have any questions, would like to pay without using a credit card, and/or want to arrange a payment plan, then please contact Alex at alex@youngagrarians.org.
+• If you have any questions, would like to pay without using a credit card, and/or want to arrange a payment plan, then please contact us at elearning@youngagrarians.org.
 Teams that join the program together can register as one entity.

 FAQ